What Are the Preventive Measures for Dental Abrasion?

 When the lesion is within the enamel, no treatment is required.
 Adequate oral hygiene maintenance is sufficient.
 The other treatment options involve

 • Glass Ionomer Cement: Glass ionomer cement (GIC) is a restorative material used for filling in dentistry.
 The lifespan is typically long since it chemically adheres to the tooth structure with sufficient strength and is aesthetically appraising.
-However, it has to be protected from the oral environment in order to prevent contamination and reduce interference with dissolution.
+However, it has to be protected from the oral environment to prevent contamination and reduce interference with dissolution.
 GIC increased resistance to demineralization and the continual release of fluoride over an extended period protect the teeth from cavities.

 What Is the Difference Between Dental Abrasion and Erosion?